Gabe-CIT/TermProject/README.md

 ```py
 py app.py
 ```
-writing new line for CI demonstration
+writing new lines for CI demo
+hello this is new push